dtcenter/METplus/docs/Contributors_Guide/documentation.rst

    *file:///<path-to>/METplus/docs/_build/html/index.html*

 Where <path-to> is the full file path leading to the METplus source code.
 This will direct to the home page of the documentation.
-Click on the "User's Guide" link (which opens the user documentation and the use cases) or the "Contributor's Guide" link (which is relevant if the user intends to contribute code and/or new use cases).
+Click on the links to navigate to the desired information.

 Relevant Documentation for Contributors
 _______________________________________

 The Doxygen tool is employed to create documentation from the source code.
-This documentation
-is useful in generating details about the METplus wrapper API (Application Programming Interface).
+This documentation is useful in generating details about the METplus wrapper API (Application Programming Interface).
 This is a useful reference for contributors to peruse prior to creating new METplus wrappers.
 The Doxygen files located in the */path/to/METplus/docs/doxygen* directory